Configure server-based authentication with Customer Engagement (on-premises) and SharePoint on-premises

 password personal_certfile_password.
 Required parameter that specifies the private certificate password.

 certificateType S2STokenIssuer.
 Required parameter that specifies the type of certificate.
-For Dynamics 365 for Customer Engagement apps and SharePoint server-based integration, only S2STokenIssuer is supported.
+For Customer Engagement (on-premises) and SharePoint server-based integration, only S2STokenIssuer is supported.

 serviceAccount ‘DomainName\UserName’ or ‘Network Service’.